“A hip boutique base in the heart of historic Lisbon, within easy reach of all the sights”

 - Delicious brasserie fare for lunches - burgers, omelettes and steaks - and a cool cocktail bar

-- All rooms (except the Master Suite) can be twinned, so this an ideal city base for couples and friends alike
+- Some rooms can be twinned, so this an ideal city base for couples and friends alike

 - A central location, close to metro and tram stops, and just 30 mins from the airport